zeroxthreef/stsml/README.md

 Returns url query data as a string if found, nil if not.

 `http-file-get post_file_name_str`<br>
-Returns a string of the file uploaded if found, nil if not.
+Returns a string of the file uploaded to a path somewhere in /tmp/ if exists, nil if not.
+Note that this temporary file disappears when the script exits.

 `http-cookie-get cookie_key_str`<br>
 Returns the cookie value if found, nil if not.